ItamarBenDor2008/Blackunicorns-5135---Task-02.02/README.md

 The program will arrange the array according to the length of the string from largest to smallest.
 To find the length of a string you can use str.length()

-The program should not be considered
+The program should not consider efficiency.

-for example:

-{"dog", "pigeon", "cat", "caterpillar", "mouse"}
+for example: {"dog", "pigeon", "cat", "caterpillar", "mouse"}

-will become:

-{"caterpillar", "pigeon", "mouse", "cat", "dog"}
+will become: {"caterpillar", "pigeon", "mouse", "cat", "dog"}

 ## Getting Started